shubhanshu02/GSoC-2021-logs/README.md

 - **03/06/2021:** Study native backend and plan the changes for unification.

 - **04/06/2021:** Add Task-Inference-based mechanism to Native Backend and enable its execution from the DNN interface.

+- **04/06/2021:** Add Task-Inference-based mechanism to Native Backend and enable its execution from the DNN interface.

+- **06/06/2021:** Divide the large async patch to 2-3 patches of smaller size.